warrenmo/vim-setup/README.md

 :PluginInstall
 ```

+You're done!

+### Troubleshooting

-For some reason, Zenburn doesn't get placed in the right directory, so you might need to do this (after exiting VIM):
+For some reason, Zenburn sometimes doesn't get placed in the right directory, so you MIGHT need to create a colors directory and manually copy the Zenburn color file into that directory.
+Run this on your command line (not within VIM) to fix it:
 ```bash
 $ mkdir ~/.vim/colors   # <- might not be necessary
 $ cp ~/.vim/bundle/Zenburn/colors/zenburn.vim ~/.vim/colors/